 Over the weekend, multiple reports from TechCrunch and Forbes found that Chinese advanced persistent threat (APT) groups were using a number of previously undisclosed flaws in iOS (since patched by Apple) to lure Uyghur Muslims to malicious sites that installed spyware on the devices.

-The development followed an earlier analysis by Google’s Project Zero security team last week, which uncovered a group of malicious websites that were used as a watering hole to attract and infect iPhone users by penetrating iOS’s digital protections.
+The development followed an earlier analysis by Google’s Project Zero security team last week, which uncovered a group of malware-infested websites that were used as a watering hole to attract and infect iPhone users by penetrating iOS’s digital protections.

 But Google’s deep-dive of the exploits also faced some criticism for not revealing the names of the websites that were used in the attacks, and the threat actors behind the operation.